adamzvolanek/DevRackDocs/wikijs.md

     - Be sure to name the deploy key to something recognizable to the application.
 - Follow WikiJS instructions [here](https://docs.requarks.io/en/storage/git) and scroll to the "Configure Wiki.js".

+### File Structure and Navigation

+The repository is setup as a flat file repository to allow for WikiJS to best (in my opinion) display the information.

+#### Navigation Setup

+- Select Navigation
+- Select 'Custom Navigation'
+  - Begin to add in dividers and 'Link's to the structure naming, modifying the icon, and typing their 'Target Type' to a Page.

+### Search Engine

+Modify to use 'Databse - PostgreSQL'.

 ## Tips

 Open the dockers terminal and navigate to `/wiki/data/repo` to locate default location for Git installation.